Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Numerical Results

-Some numerical values for the reactivity change (defined by $\Delta \rho = 1/k_\text{pert} - 1/k_\text{ref}$) induced by the perturbations are reported in Table~\ref{tab:err_uni_exp_box} for the isotropic expansion, between virtual density simulations and direct perturbations simulations, and between predictions from the gPC model and direct perturbation simulations.
-These details are provided only for isotropic deformations for the sake of conciseness, and anisotropic perturbations follow the same trend, as evidenced by Fig.~\ref{fig:uni_box}.
-The relative error is defined by

-The differences between virtual density simulations and direct perturbation results are always under $3\%$ and generally lie within statistical uncertainty, even for large geometrical perturbations.
-The relative error of the gPC model compared to real perturbations depends on the perturbation amplitude and ranges between $1\%$ and about $7.5\%$, which is significant.
+and similarly for $\delta(\Delta \rho_\text{gpc})$, the error on the reactivity change predicted by the gPC model relative to the reactivity change computed by direct perturbations.
+Some values of $\Delta\rho$ and its errors are reported in Table~\ref{tab:err_uni_exp_box} for the isotropic expansion.
+These details are provided only for isotropic deformations for the sake of conciseness, as radial and axial perturbations follow the same trend, as evidenced by Fig.~\ref{fig:uni_box}.
+The relative errors between virtual density or gPC predictions and direct perturbation results are under $1\%$ and generally lie within statistical uncertainty, even for large geometrical perturbations.

-Although yielding overall good agreement with reference Monte Carlo simulations, the gPC model seemed to be underestimating the slope of the reactivity change.
-We have verified that this was not due to an insufficient polynomial order.
-Throughout our investigation, we have noted that this effect increases with the range of $\mathbf{f}$ that are allowed in the gPC algorithm.
-We presume this might be related to the fact that the eigenstate associated with the uncertain Boltzmann equation does not exactly coincide with that of the usual Boltzmann equation, as mentioned earlier.
-This is reminiscent of the distinction between "direct" effects (i.e. changes in reactivity due to cross section changes) and "indirect" effects (i.e. changes in reactivity due to spectral changes) in generalized perturbation theory (GPT), and will be analysed in more depth in Section~\ref{sec:limitations}.